Foundation programme

 A foundation programme, foundation program, foundation year, foundation year programme or foundation year program is a one-year introductory course to a full multi-year degree curriculum offered by many universities in the Commonwealth and elsewhere.
 These programmes may be intended for students not yet in a degree program or may form part of a specific degree course.
 Some programmes are designed specifically for either domestic or international students.

 United Kingdom

-In the UK, foundation year programmes, also known as "year zero" or "gateway programmes", are designed to develop skills and subject-specific knowledge to ensure a student to advance to a degree course.
+In the UK, foundation year programmes, also known as "year zero" or "gateway programmes", are designed to develop skills and subject-specific knowledge to prepare a student for a degree course.
 They may be offered as stand-alone one-year courses or integrated into degree programmes.
 Some programmes are for students who have not received suitable grades at A Level or IB while others are aimed at students who did not have the opportunity to take such qualifications.
 As of January 2023, foundation year programmes were available at 122 institutions through UCAS.

+Foundation programmes in England for home students that are integrated with degree programmes are eligible for student fee support at the same level as degree programmes.
+As of July 2023, the UK government is looking at whether fee levels (and student loan levels) for foundation years should be reduced.
+A government-commissioned report in July 2023 found that the cost of running foundation years is similar to, and in some cases could be higher than, the cost of running degree courses.

 Lady Margaret Hall, Oxford offers a foundation year exclusively to students from poor socio-economic backgrounds.
 This aims to help them overcome disadvantages that would hinder their application process to the university.